bbachrach/Historical_Multifam_Supply/README.md

   select(-BIN)
 ```

 Buildings typically have multiple TCOs.
 Some TCOs are issued to buildings that are not new build.
-Restricting the TCO data to just new build projects and setting TCO date to the first TCO date the building has within the dataset.
+Here I'm restricting the TCO data to just new build projects and setting TCO date to the first TCO date the building has within the dataset.

 ``` r
 tco.df <- tco.df.hold %>%